pclonan/sinatra/README.md

 Descripton
 ---------------
 The O/S chosen for this deployment is CentOS 7.2. (https://app.vagrantup.com/centos/boxes/7)<br>
+The reason for this is mainly due to my familiarity with RHEL 7.<br>

 The O/S deployment tool chosen for this project is Vagrant - deploying on to VirtualBox.<br>
+Ideally, I would have chosen AWS to deploy the O/S on to (using Cloudformations, installing the app behind a load balancer).
+However, due to my

 Puppet has been chosen as the configuration orchestration tool, and will be responsible for the configuration and hardening of the O/S, as well as the installation of the Simple Sinatra application.<br>